‘This Is Us’ Ups Asante Blackk To Series Regular For Season 4: He’s Connected To Pearsons In ‘A Very Key Way’

 Blackk, 17, was previously nominated for an Emmy Award for his role in the Netflix drama When They See Us, where he played teen Kevin Richardson.

-In August, the young actor told The Playlist he had been diligently auditioning for acting roles all through high school but it wasn’t until the summer before his senior year that he got his first call back.
+In August, the young actor told The Playlist he had been diligently auditioning for acting roles all through high school, but it wasn’t until the summer before his senior year that he got his first call back.

 “My second call back ever was for When They See Us,” he said.